rtr-tkfreq/coverage-db/README.md

 ## License

-Copyright 2022-2026 Rundfunk und Telekom Regulierungs-GmbH (RTR-GmbH).
-This source code is licensed under the Apache license found in the LICENSE.txt file.
+Copyright 2021-2026 Rundfunk und Telekom Regulierungs-GmbH (RTR-GmbH).
+This source code is licensed under the Apache license found in the LICENSE file.
 The documentation to the project is licensed under the CC BY 4.0 license.
 Trademarks and logos of RTR, TKK, and PCK are not part of this license.